-In the 2012 film “Bloody Daughter” made by her youngest daughter, Stéphanie Argerich (Stephen Kovacevich’s daughter), Argerich’s chaotic home life is revealed with honesty and affection.
+In the 2012 film “Bloody Daughter” made by her youngest daughter, Stéphanie Argerich (Stephen Kovacevich’s daughter), the Argentine-born pianist Martha Argerich’s chaotic home life is revealed with honesty and affection.
 She likes to sleep beyond midday, spends time watching television or chatting to friends, and might practice the piano late in the evening.
 One senses a rebellion against the restrictive, highly-organised lifestyle of the international concert artist.

 Born in Buenos Aires, Argentina in 1941, Martha Argerich came to international attention when she won the International Chopin Piano Competition at the age of 24.
 Prior to that she had received support from Argentina’s President Peron who posted her diplomat father to Vienna so that she could study there.
 Despite her long and acclaimed career, she is prey to artistic insecurity, but sees this as an asset rather than a handicap, regarding it as a mark of a true artist who has not rested complacently on the laurels of their success.
 In the 1980s she decided to limit her solo work, stating that she found the on stage loneliness unbearable, and she much prefers to perform with others.
 Those ‘others’ being the world’s greatest orchestras and musicians, including her long-time friend Daniel Barenboim, cellist Mischa Maisky, Nelson Freire, violinist Gidon Kremer and conductor Claudio Abbado.
 Her repertoire is broad and varied; her performances and recordings of the concertos of Schumann, Liszt, Tchaikovsky and Prokofiev are especially wondrous.